-The updated Forward Dallas plan, recommended by the City Plan Commission on July 25, 2024, is divided into five themes, each of which has a goal by which parking regulations can be evaluated.
+ForwardDallas 2.0, adopted by City Council on September 25, 2024, is divided into five themes, each of which has a goal by which parking regulations can be evaluated.
 The Environmental Justice + Sustainability goal is to "Actively and equitably protect communities from the effects of environmental hazards, while enhancing environmental quality through proactive protection, conservation, and sustainable practices in both natural and built environments."
-Insofar as the construction of parking spaces encourages additional people to drive more gasoline-powered vehicle miles, minimum parking requirements are a tangible way that the City is preventing itself from reducing the environmental hazards of greenhouse gas emissions.
+Insofar as the construction of parking spaces encourages additional people to drive more gasoline-powered vehicle miles, minimum parking requirements are a tangible way that the city is preventing itself from reducing the environmental hazards of greenhouse gas emissions.
 As alluded to in the 2006 forwardDallas! plan, parking minimums also prevent compact development styles, replacing natural spaces with concrete parking.
-This theme includes implementation goals to update the Development ode to reduce impervious surfaces and encourage compact, mixed-use land-use patterns that minimize negative environmental impacts.
+This theme includes implementation goals to update the Development ode to reduce impervious surfaces and encourage compact, mixed-use patterns that minimize negative environmental impacts.

 The Transit-Oriented Development (TOD) + Connectivity goal is to "Advance safe, compact, and walkable mixed-use development around DART stations and other transportation nodes to further increase accessible connectivity to housing, job opportunities, and neighborhood amenities for all residents."
+The Plan further defines the "TOD can be focused around 1/2 mile of major transit nodes, such as DART rail stations and bus transfer centers.
+However, TOD around bike, bus, and trail infrastructure is generally developed at lower intensities to blend appropriately with the scale of surrounding areas, where the range of walkable access is generally within a 1/4 mile of these connections."

-Although the City does not control or cause DART bus and rail routes, how we budget our land through zoning is the key to unlocking the connecting potential of existing transit stations as well as sidewalks and bicycle routes; planful land management will also prepare an area for transit as DART updates its bus routes based on ridership potential.
-Implementation item A2 directs us to "Right-size and reduce parking regulations within parking code amendments to allow increased development opportunity for TOD projects and investigate integrating such reductions to additional affordable housing units and increased green space within these projects."
-Conversely, dedicating valuable land to parking lots, privileging automotives in the public right-of-way, and subjecting pedestrians, cyclists, and transit users to the experiential nuisances of parking facilities limits locals' return on investment in transit and land development, reducing the viability of future transit provision and increasing the urban heat island effect acre by acre.
-This theme goes on to support connectivity of
+Although the City does not control the development of DART bus and rail routes, how the city budgets its land through zoning is a key to unlocking the connecting potential of existing transit stations and surrounding infrastructure and supporting a return on investment.
+Strategic land management will also proactively prepare an area for efficient transit usage as DART updates its bus routes based on ridership potential.
+Implementation item A2 in ForwardDallas 2.0 recommends that the City "Right-size and reduce parking regulations within parking code amendments to allow increased development opportunity for TOD projects and investigate integrating such reductions to additional affordable housing units and increased green space within these projects."
+Dedicating valuable land to parking lots, prioritizing only automobiles in the public right-of-way, and subjecting pedestrians, cyclists, and transit users to disconnected and unsafe infrastructure limits a jurisdiction's return on investment in transit and land development, reducing the viability of future transit provision and increasing the urban heat island effect acre by acre.